- How do I get started in undergraduate research?

 - Can I get an undergraduate research grant to do a music or art project?

 Absolutely!
 We have funded some terrific projects to support, for example, innovative metal work and music composition.
 We are happy to fund more such projects.
+There is research being conducted in all majors and disciplines on campus.

 - Can mentors go to NCUR or the UW-System conference?